snowyu/amforth/doc/source/TG/ARM.rst

 Dictionary
 ----------

-The dictionary consists of two wordlists.
-One, :command:`forth-wordlist` resides in flash memory and contains all standard words.
-The other one called :command:`ram-wordlist` contains all user defined words.
-They both are in the search order.
-The :command:`ram-wordlist` is the current wordlist too.
+The dictionary consists of four wordlists.
+One, ``forth-wordlist`` resides in flash memory and contains all standard words.
+Another one called ``ram-wordlist`` contains all user defined words.
+A third one called ``arm-wordlist`` contains ARM specific words.
+The first two are in the search order.
+The ``ram-wordlist`` is the current wordlist too.

 Upon reset all words from the ram-wordlist are erased.